What do I need to know?

 If support workers can’t enter your home without your permission then you will probably have a tenancy.
 This is likely to be either :

-- an assured shorthold tenancy (AST) if your landlord is a housing association or a private landlord
+- a supported standard contract if your landlord is a housing association or a private landlord

-- an introductory or secure tenancy if your landlord is the council.
+- an introductory or secure contract if your landlord is the council.

-In most cases, your landlord will have to apply for an eviction order from the court if your tenancy or licence ends and you stay in the property.
+In most cases, your landlord will have to apply for an eviction order from the court if your contract or licence ends and you stay in the property.